samsinghh/etch-a-skech/README.md

 # Etch-A-Sketch
-A small etch a sketch-like web app I built while learning JavaScript.
+A small etch a sketch-like web app I built in javascript

 ## How to use
 - Press **resize grid** to set grid size.